metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 - **Target**: column that specifies a receiving node.
 - **Count**: value that determines the thickness of the edge from a source to a target.

-Here's an example table with a shape suitable for a sankey chart:
+Here's the data shape used to create the chart above.

 | Source page  | Target page  | Total Visitors |
 | ------------ | ------------ | -------------- |